Important Components & Functions of the Cooling System

 - Water Pump – this simple device is responsible for keeping the coolant moving as long as the engine is still running.
 It has a gasket to seal it and keep the coolant from leaking out.

 - Heater Core – when the interior of the car is in need of heat, the hot coolant is also used.
 That’s where the heater core comes in.
 It’s sort of a smaller version of the radiator, only that it’s located under your dashboard.
-A small portion of the hot coolant is routed to this mini radiator by hoses as well.
+Routing the small portion of the hot coolant by using the hoses to the mini radiator.
 It also has his own fan to direct the heat inside the car.

 Regularly and diligently checking your coolant level and cooling system parts is the perfect way to make sure your engine isn’t at risk of overheating and other serious damages.
 But if unfortunately, you already have an old car that has been severely damaged by a catastrophic cooling system failure, then consider getting help from the experts at Rapid Car Removal.